ibayashi-hikaru/allegro-legato/README.md

 ![image](logo.png)
-This repository implements an extension of the [Allegro](https://github.com/mir-group/allegro), **Allegro-Legato** (meaning fast and smooth).
+This repository implements an extension of the [Allegro](https://github.com/mir-group/allegro), Allegro-Legato, which provides a neural-network molecular dynamics (MD) simulator with enhanced robustness, i.e., the MD simulation runs for a long time without failure.
-Allegro-Legato provides a neural-network molecular dynamics (MD) simulator with enhanced robustness, i.e., the MD simulation runs for a long time without failure.
+ **Allegro-Legato** means fast and smooth in music term.

 This legato extension is developed by [Hikaru Ibayashi](https://viterbi-web.usc.edu/~ibayashi/).
 If you have questions about this repository, feel free to reach out to me (ibayashi[at]usc.edu).